databendlabs/databend-docs/docs/en/guides/51-ai-functions/index.md

 ## Build an AI Q&A System with Databend

 We have utilized [Databend Cloud](https://databend.com) and AI functions to build an AI Q&A system for our documentation.
-You can try it out at https://ask.databend.rs.

-Here's a step-by-step guide to how https://ask.databend.rs was built:
+Here's a step-by-step guide to how it was built:

 ### Step 1: Create Table